M-30 (Michigan highway)

-M-30 is a state trunkline highway in the U.S. state of Michigan that runs in a north–south direction from the Midland area to West Branch.
-The highway runs through rural parts of three counties in the Lower Peninsula.
+M-30 is a state trunkline highway in the U.S. state of Michigan that runs in a north–south direction from M-46 near Merrill to M-55 in West Branch.
+The highway runs through rural parts of five counties in the Lower Peninsula.
 The southern end runs along the Michigan Meridian and parallel to the Tittabawassee River.
+The southern end of the highway has been truncated twice and re-extended twice back to its pre-1962 extent.

-Prior to 1962, M-30's southern terminus was at a junction with M-46 in Merrill.
-Since then, the segment south of US Highway 10 (US 10) was returned to local control and decommissioned.
+Prior to 1962, M-30's southern terminus was at the junction with M-46 in Merrill.
+Since then, the segment south of US Highway 10 (US 10) was returned to local control and decommissioned as a state highway.
 In May 2009, M-30 was extended southerly from US 10 to M-20, restoring some of the highway decommissioned in the 1960s to M-30.
+It was then extended back to M-46 in 2022.

 Route description

 M-30 is a rural, two-lane highway.
-M-30 follows Meridian Road starting at an intersection with M-20 (Isabella Road) outside of Midland.
-From this intersection, the highway runs north along the Michigan Meridian through forest lands to a crossing of the Tittabawassee River near Sanford.
+M-30 starts at an intersection with M-46 (Monroe Road/Gratiot Road) west of Merrill and follows Meridian Road on the Michigan Meridian, which is Gratiot–Saginaw county line.
+The road runs through farmland northward for about 14 mi before crossing into Midland County.
+M-30 crosses the Pine River north of the community of Poseyville and then crosses the Chippewa River south of the intersection with M-20 (Isabella Road) outside of Midland.
+North of this intersection, the highway continues along the meridian through forest lands to a crossing of the Tittabawassee River near Sanford.
 M-30 passes through the community and crosses the US 10 freeway near the location where the latter crosses a narrow section of Sanford Lake.
 The road continues north running parallel to the lake along the meridian to a point near Edenville.
 There, the highway turns westerly along Curtis Road and then back northerly on Midland Road to a crossing of the Tittabawassee and Wixom Lake.